zdipath/CARE/README.md

 ## 🔥 Update
 - [2026.02.21] Our paper was accepted by CVPR2026.
+- The model weights will be released in the coming days.

 ## Data Preprocess
 we follow the CLAM's WSI preprocessing solution.
 To satisfy CARE’s requirement for patch coordinate information, we store both the extracted features and their corresponding coordinates in a single `.npy` file.